joelewis012/FAP-EMU/README.md

 # FAP-emu
-Emu flipper apps without a flipper
+Emulate flipper apps without a flipper.
+Gui only.